13 Things Apple Employees Won’t Tell You

 The proof is in the training manual

 A few years ago Gizmodo got their hands on a copy of Apple’s secret employee training manual and, boy, is it a doozy.
 For starters, words deemed as “negative” are banished inside their stores.
 They will never use the term “crash,” rather they’ll say the device has “stopped responding.”
 You won’t hear the word “bug” either.
 Instead, an employee will describe it as an issue, condition, or situation.
-Find out the three words Disney employees aren’t allowed to say.
+Apple employees won’t tell you about this deal, either.

 Honesty really is the best policy